thorvatek/linux-helper/README.md

 # Linux Helper 🛠️

 **A Fedora-focused automation tool for streamlined system setup.**
-Simplify package installation, system configuration, and utility setup with a single script.
+Simplify package installation, and utility setup with a single script.

 ---